aws-samples/sagemaker-ssh-helper/FAQ.md

 Git Bash session under a regular user, and you may continue to work in your local IDE on Windows as usual.

+### Are SageMaker notebook instances supported?

+Yes, the setup is similar to SageMaker Studio.
+Run [SageMaker_SSH_Notebook.ipynb](SageMaker_SSH_Notebook.ipynb) on the notebook instance and `sm-local-ssh-notebook connect <<notebook-instance-name>>` your local machine.

+Review the instructions for [SageMaker Studio integration with PyCharm / VSCode](README.md#studio) for the rest of  details.

 ### How do you start the SSM session without knowing EC2 instance or container ID?

 Indeed, when you run a SageMaker job, there are no EC2 instances or generic containers visible in AWS console, because the instances and containers are managed by the SageMaker service.